-In accordance with Government Auditing Standards, we have also issued our report dated December 20, 2017 on our consideration of the District's internal control over financial reporting and on our test of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the Trust.
+In accordance with Government Auditing Standards, we have also issued our report dated December 19, 2018 on our consideration of the District's internal control over financial reporting and on our test of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the Trust.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance for the Trust.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Contra Costa Community College District's internal control over financial reporting and compliance for the Trust.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Contra Costa Community College District's internal control over financial reporting or on the financial reporting and compliance for the Trust.